When is RuneScape: Dragonwilds coming to PS5, Xbox and Nintendo Switch?

 RuneScape could make its debut on consoles / Screenshot from Jagex

-The report claims after the game launches Early Access on PC, there are hopes for a wider launch including on consoles sometime in 2026.
+The report claims after Early Access on PC, there are hopes for a wider launch including on consoles sometime in 2026.

 That could mean RuneScape: Dragonwilds could make its way to PS5, Xbox Series X/S and/or Nintendo Switch.